Choose your settings

 Scammers may ask you for a deposit or for payment in advance and tell you it’s because of high demand or because they’ve been let down before by potential buyers who weren’t serious.
 This is a tactic they use to scam many people out of large sums of money at the same time before vanishing and leaving them high and dry.

-If the tables are turned and someone sends you more money than agreed, decline the payment and insist on a new one for the correct amount.
+If the tables are turned and someone sends you more money than agreed, decline the payment and insist on the correct amount.
 This is a common tactic used to scam people not once, but twice.
-They don't get their money because the initial payment is fraudulent, and if they've refunded the scammer's overpayment, they lose that money too.
+You don’t get their money because the initial payment is fraudulent, and if you’ve refunded the scammer’s overpayment, you lose that money too.

 People who won’t meet you in person

-Be wary if someone you're communicating with can't meet you in person.
-They might say they're out of the country, taking care of a sick family member or live too far away to risk a wasted journey.
-And they might say they'll send a courier to collect the item and ask for your email and your full address to arrange the pickup.
-It's also a red flag if someone insists on communicating by text, instant message or email and claims their connection isn't good enough to speak to you on the phone or by video call.
-Be vigilant.
+The person you’re exchanging messages with can’t meet you in person?
+They might say they’re out of the country, taking care of a sick family member or live too far away to risk a wasted journey.
+Beware: This is often a sign that they’re getting ready to scam you.
+For example, they might offer to send a courier to collect the item.
+It’s also a red flag if someone insists on communicating by text, instant message or email and claims their connection isn’t good enough to speak to you live.
 All of these communication methods make it easier for scammers to conceal their identity.

 Phantom sellers

 Be especially on your guard when communicating with someone whose online profile is scant on detail.
-If you don't see any (or very few) photos, posts or previous transactions, or if they don't have many friends or have only recently joined the platform, it could be a fake account created by scammers to stay anonymous.
+If they recently joined the platform, don’t have many friends, and you don’t see any (or very few) photos, posts or previous transactions, it could be a fake account created by scammers to stay anonymous.

 If you suspect you’ve been a victim of a scam, don’t blame yourself.
 Scammers are constantly refining their tactics and can be very convincing.